 Heteregeneous Operationalization (250)

-A common byproduct of inconsistent conceptualization is heterogeneous operationalization.
+A common consequence of inconsistent conceptualization is heterogeneous operationalization.
 Primarily, this concerns the studied vocal categories and features, which include human vs. synthetic voices [22–24]; cartoon voices [25], pathological voices such as in individuals with Parkinson’s’ disease [26,27], tracheoesophageal speech [28,29], dysarthria [30], or stuttering [31]; acoustically manipulated human voices [32], vocal fry [33], as well as different accents [34,35], dialects [36], age groups [37–39], and gender identities [40–42].
 In addition, it concerns the experimental designs and measurements, especially rating scales, which differ in the number of levels and denominations of endpoints.
 In principle, such empirical heterogeneity can be a powerful source of insight.
 However, an insufficient report of empirical details impedes a meaningful integration of findings.
 Specifically, it is often not stated how naturalness and the related experimental task was explained to the listeners – but precise instructions can be crucial determinants of study outcome.
 Further, the precise acoustic properties of the voice material often remain elusive, bearing a risk for potential undetected confounds.
 Finally, few studies only provide measurements on reliability [43].
 To address these issues, we collected some practical recommendations as a guidance for future research in Box 2.
 ToDo: vllt Beispielstudie/Design oder Instruktion für die Probanden

 Lack of exchange between different research domains (150)

 Research on voice naturalness is inherently interdisciplinary, with two main domains: speech-language pathology and synthetic voices.
-However, while the scientific output is well-received within disciplines, they are poorly interconnected.
-This is illustrated in Figure 1C by a cross-citation analysis using VOSViewer [44], showing several distinct clusters of studies reminiscent of echo chambers which are frequently discussed in social media [45].
+However, while the scientific output is well-received within disciplines, they are remarkably poorly interconnected.
+Figure 1C illustrates this via a cross-citation analysis using VOSViewer [44], showing several distinct clusters of studies reminiscent of echo chambers which are frequently discussed in social media [45].
 One may argue that this is not problematic, because the different disciplines simply have different interests and readerships.
 However, some intriguing commonalities and systematic patterns only emerge when pooling evidence from all available angles.
-For example, across synthetic, pathological and acoustically manipulated voices, there is consistent evidence for a strong effect of pitch variation on perceived naturalness [10,17,46].
+For example, across synthetic, pathological and acoustically manipulated voices, converging evidence emerges for a strong effect of pitch variation on perceived naturalness [10,17,46].
 Further, while several studies failed to find an uncanny valley effect for synthetic voices [15,47], a recent study suggest it might exist for pathological ones [48].
 In fact, we argue that the lacking exchange between research fields has not only precluded relevant insights but has impeded the visibility and impact of voice naturalness research as a whole.

 Insufficient anchoring in voice perception theory (150)

 The majority of naturalness research comes from applied fields, aiming to optimize artificial agents and improving the quality of life in patients with voice disorders.
 These findings equip us with valuable practical knowledge, but they are insufficiently anchored in voice perception theory.
 As an illustration, we added ten influential, theory-building voice perception publications to the VOSViewer analysis (Figure 1C), with the outcome suggesting that these tend to be ignored by most previous naturalness research.
-This leaves us with an intriguing divergence between rapidly increasing applied knowledge in rapidly developing branches (especially synthetic voices) on the one hand, but a simultaneous lack of understanding on basic voice mechanisms on the other.
-In order to fully understand how naturalness affects our perception and response to voices, this void needs to be filled.
+This leaves us with an intriguing divergence between increasing applied knowledge in rapidly developing branches (especially synthetic voices) on the one hand, but a simultaneous lack of understanding of basic mechanisms on the other.
+To fully understand how naturalness affects our perception and response to voices, this void needs to be filled.

 Proposition of a concise framework for voice naturalness (900)

-After we identified the key problems that impede a systematic understanding of naturalness in voices, we now propose concrete measures to address them, starting with a conceptual framework for the explicit definition of naturalness in voices.
+After identifying key problems that impede a systematic understanding of naturalness in voices, we now propose concrete measures to address them, starting with a conceptual framework for the explicit definition of naturalness in voices.

 Definitions of naturalness (500)